wix-incubator/erb/composer/wnp-bootstrap-session/README.md

 ## development/production modes

 This module detects run mode (NODE_ENV) and depending on:
- - development - does not load config, but instead uses preconfigured session key from [wix-session-crypto](../../security/wix-session-crypto).devKeys
+ - development - does not load config, but instead uses preconfigured session key from [wix-session-crypto](../../security/wix-session-crypto).v1.devKey, [wix-session-crypto](../../security/wix-session-crypto).v2.devKey
- - production - loads keys from config (see `./templates`).
+ - production - loads keys from configs (see `./templates`).

 Module supports config overrides via environment variable.
 Given environment variables are provided, config will not be loaded.
 Environment variable:
- - WIX-BOOT-SESSION-MAIN-KEY
+ - WIX-BOOT-SESSION-KEY - for old session (wixSession cookie);
+ - WIX-BOOT-SESSION2-KEY - for new session (wixSession2 cookie).

 ## install